cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 ### Identifier formats

-These are the formats that the port identifiers on each side of an interchain accounts channel must follow to be accepted by a correct interchain accounts module.
+These are the default formats that the port identifiers on each side of an interchain accounts channel.

 Controller Port Identifier: `icacontroller-{owner-account-address}`